-During the years ended December 31, 2021 and 2020, the Company maintained property catastrophe reinsurance protection covering \$117,000 and \$97,000, respectively, in excess of a \$10,000 retention.
-The remaining significant components of the Company's reinsurance program were consistent for 2021 and 2020.
-Per risk excess of loss treaties provided coverage of \$4,300 in excess of \$700 for property risks and \$11,300 in excess of \$700 for casualty risks, with facultative contracts in place to provide coverage up to \$20,000 in excess of \$5,000 per property.
+During the year ended December 31, 2021, the Company maintained property catastrophe reinsurance protection covering \$117,000 in excess of a \$10,000 retention.
+Additionally, per risk excess of loss treaties provided coverage of \$4,300 in excess of \$700 for property risks and \$11,300 in excess of \$700 for casualty risks, with facultative contracts in place to provide coverage up to \$20,000 in excess of \$5,000 per property.
 Aggregate stop loss reinsurance agreements were placed for both crop hail and multi-peril crop coverage.
 The crop hail aggregate attached at a 100% net loss ratio providing 50 points of cover.
 The multi-peril crop aggregate attached at a 105% net loss ratio providing 45 points of cover.
 In addition to the aggregate covers, underlying multi-peril crop reinsurance was provided through the FCIC.